 Helene offers guidance and practical support to the women and children living at Bondeko Centre, as well as other Bondeko Members.

-Justin is a trained nurse and advisor to members of Bondeko Centre.
+Mbaya is the principal advisor for the management committee of Bondeko Centre.
 He is originally from the DRC.

-In addition to his role as Bondeko Secretary, Nzuzi is a trained computer programmer and youth advisor.
+In addition to his role as Bondeko Secretary, Leon is in charge of the English For Adults and Youth program